muchdogesec/file2txt/README.md

 	* `html`
 	* `html_article`
 	* `pdf`
-	* `word`
-	* `excel`
-  * `powerpoint`
 * `--file` (required, string): path to file to be converted to text.
 Note, if the filetype and mimetype of the document submitted does not match one of those supported by file2txt (and set for `mode`, an error will be returned.
 * `--output` (optional, string): name of output directory name.
 Default is `{input_filename}/`.
-* `--ai_prettify` (optional, boolean): default is `false`. file2txt will convert your file to markdown locally.
-Often the output of such conversions are messy (leave lots of whitespace, new lines, etc.).
-If you want to make the output more readable to a human, setting this argument to true will ask an AI model to clean it up for you.
-Recommended to use when output will be read by a human.
 * `--defang` (optional, boolean): if output should be defanged.
 Default is `true`.
 * `--extract_text_from_image` (optional, boolean): if images should be converted to text using OCR.
 Default is `true`.
 You need a valid `key/key.json` key for this to work.
 This flag MUST be `false` with `csv` mode and MUST be `true` with `image` mode.